-The Geotechnical Assessor shall select sufficient processes to obtain the information needed to certify the foundations using the original geotechnical investigation cores and reports, any additional investigation cores, samples obtained during the Contract and inspection or investigation of the foundation material.
-Where there is not sufficient information, the Contractor may undertake additional investigations (refer to Clause 6.2 (f)).
-Dewatering and cleaning of piles is the fundamental process which must occur prior to the Assessor attempting to certify the pile.
-If an excavation cannot be dewatered, then the Assessor must determine how the required information can be obtained to permit the excavation to be certified.
+The Geotechnical Assessor shall select sufficient processes to obtain the information needed to certify the foundations using the original geotechnical investigation and reports, any additional investigation and reports undertaken during the Contract and inspection and investigation of the foundation material.
+Where there is not sufficient information, the Contractor may undertake additional investigations.
+Dewatering of piles is fundamental process which must occur prior to the Assessor attempting to certify the pile.
+If an excavation cannot be dewatered then the Assessor must determine how the required information can be obtained to permit the excavation to be certified.

-The foundation assessment shall be based on a combination of methods for obtaining data on foundation capacity.
+The foundation assessment shall be based on a combination of methods of obtaining data on foundation capacity.
 As a review of the geotechnical investigation data is fundamental to any assessment, the drill cores and a copy of the borelogs and geotechnical report shall be kept on site until foundations are completed.

 The Geotechnical Assessor is expected to use their professional judgment in determining the acceptability of the foundation.
-A range of tools may be used by the Assessor.
-These include a review of the Geotechnical Report and cores and samples obtained during that investigation.
+A range of tools may be used by the Assessor, these include a review of the geotechnical report and cores and samples obtained during that investigation.
 The collection and analysis of samples obtained during the excavation of the socket, taking into account not only the properties of the material but also analysing the likely location within the socket such samples may be derived.
 Inspections of the socket must be undertaken.

 This can be undertaken either directly (inspection from the surface or down-the-hole inspection) or indirectly using a camera or similar device.
 Soundings to determine the depth of the socket should be considered an integral part of the process.